charlesthomas/templatron/README.md

 ## yaml

-`filesync` is configured in multiple places via yaml
+`templatron` is configured in multiple places via yaml

 ### `--config` path

-Anything that can be passed to `filesync` via command line options can be configured in a YAML file whose path can be passed via the `--config` flag.
+Anything that can be passed to `templatron` via command line options can be configured in a YAML file whose path can be passed via the `--config` flag.

-- `autoclean`: (default: `true`) determines whether `filesync` removes the cloned repos from disk after running.
-You probably want this to be `true`, because `filesync` does not attempt to change branches or pull before running.
+- `autoclean`: (default: `true`) determines whether `templatron` removes the cloned repos from disk after running.
+You probably want this to be `true`, because `templatron` does not attempt to change branches or pull before running.
 Setting to `false` should probably only be used for troubleshooting or inspecting changes.
-- `clone-root`: (default: `/tmp/filesync_clones`) is the root directory where repos will be cloned.
+- `clone-root`: (default: `/tmp/templatron_clones`) is the root directory where repos will be cloned.
 You **DO NOT** want this to be `$WORKDIR`, for the reasons stated in `autoclean` description.
 - `dry-run`: (default: `false`) enable `dry-run` mode for all repos. `dry-run` mode is special and has its own configuration sub-section below.
 - `template-branch`: (default: `main` or `master` depending on which the template repo uses) which branch of the template should be checked out and run to update desintation repos
-- `template-config`: (default: `filesync.yaml`) the path inside the template where the template's filesync config lives (see Template Config)
+- `template-config`: (default: `templatron.yaml`) the path inside the template where the template's templatron config lives (see Template Config)
 - `token-variable-name`: (default: `GITHUB_TOKEN`) the name of the environment variable where you've stored your Github API token.
 - `log-level`: (default: varies) the log level. if dry-run mode is enabled, defaults to `DEBUG`. if sub-command is `update` defaults to `INFO`. if sub-command is `onboard`, defaults to `ERROR`.